IBM/fiben-benchmark/CONTRIBUTING.md

 ## Contributing In General
 Our project welcomes external contributions.
-If you have an itch, please feel free to scratch it.

 To contribute code or documentation, please submit a **FIXME** [pull request](https://github.com/ibm/repo-template/pulls).